The Best VPN Services of 2023

 - No browser extension for Internet Explorer

 ExpressVPN is at the forefront of VPN technology.
-In addition to adopting existing VPN protocols, it developed a proprietary protocol that is both secure and fast, called Lightway.
+It developed a proprietary protocol that is both secure and fast, called Lightway.
 This VPN protocol runs on only 2,000 lines of code, much less than protocols like OpenVPN.
 And as a result, it’s lightweight and it provides a smooth user-experience.

 Here’s how it compares to OpenVPN:

-Features Lightway OpenVPN Year established 2001 2020 Security Secure Secure Speed Faster Fast Battery consumption Low Mid to high Strict Logging Policy
+Features Lightway OpenVPN Year established 2001 2020 Security Secure Secure Speed Faster Fast Battery consumption Low Mid to high IP Leak Blocking

 Who It’s Best For:

 ExpressVPN offers agile data protection, which is particularly ideal for frequent travelers.
-It has strong privacy features, and its lightweight proprietary VPN protocol also makes it a good travel companion, as it runs fast on most mobile devices and computers.
+It has strong privacy features.
+Its lightweight proprietary VPN protocol also makes it a good travel companion, as it runs fast on most mobile devices and computers.

 -